 The songs were immediately all over student radio and the record sold out almost overnight.
 A second pressing changed the cover colour from red to black.

-Manufactured, designed, packaged and assembled all by a small cooperative led by Russell, it epitomised the post-punk indie DIY ethic perfectly, and was followed shortly by a second release from another Auckland band, Alms For Children, who hailed from the North Shore.
+Manufactured, designed, packaged and assembled all by a small cooperative led by Russell, it epitomised the post-punk indie DIY ethic perfectly, and was followed shortly by a second release from another Auckland band, Alms For Children, who hailed from the North Shore and later became This Sporting Life.
 Their well received EP Alms Not Alms included the indie anthem ‘Danny Boy’ which too was an immediate student radio staple, with both releases selling as many as Harry could afford to press.
 REM’s releases were warehoused and sold from the boot of Harry’s car.

 True to eclectic form, the catalogue number for this was STEIN E1 – a celebration of the fluid used to lubricate the recording sessions.